sondreus/seeAI/README.md

 How do machines learn?
 I wrote a program that animates how a computer thinks.
 As we rely more and more on machines to make decisions, I believe that understanding - and seeing - how they formulate a theory to make that decision is important.
 This package provides functions for visualizing and animating AI / Machine Learning model construction processes.

-Written by Sondre U. Solstad, Princeton University (<ssolstad@princeton.edu>).
+Written by Sondre U. Solstad, Princeton University (<sondreus@gmail.com>).
 Let me know if you find this package useful or want to suggest an improvement or feature.

 Current function supports LASSO regression with cross-validation as implemented by the popular *glmnet* package.